This post will show you how I made marbled Christmas ornaments using clay. They are easy and will make a great addition to your tree.

 - Optional: Glue stick and gold leaf foil

-And here are the steps for DIY monochrome marbled Christmas tree ornaments.
+And here are the steps for my marbled Christmas ornaments using clay!

 Don’t be discouraged if the clay is difficult to manipulate at first.
 It just needs to be worked a bit.

-Step 2: Roll each ball into a string.
+Roll each ball into a string.
 Thicker strings will lead to bolder colors in your final product.
 Thinner strings will blend and bleed more.
-I tried both.
+I tried both, and both give different but equally beautiful effects.

 Push down harder in some spots to further blend out the colors and create interesting patterns.
 Roll until you’ve achieve the desired thickness of your ornaments.
 (Remember that too thick could be too heavy depending on the type of tree you have.)